IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 ```
 Since the tensor is parametrized with its size, it is not necessary to provide any other arguments to `zeros`, `ones`, or `rand`.

-In order to create a `SymmetricTensor` from data in a `Vector{T}` directly, make sure that the length of that vector is correct.
+In order to create a `SymmetricTensor` from data in a `Vector{T}` directly, make sure that the length of the vector is correct.
 The function `find_symmetric_tensor_size(N, dim)` is useful for that purpose.
 Given the number of elements in each dimension `N` and the number of dimensions `dim`, it returns the number of distinct elements that a `SymmetricTensor{T, N, dim}` needs to store.

 ```julia
 julia> L = find_symmetric_tensor_size(3, 3)